 - Are they making an emotional connection with your audience that’s in line with your brand story?

-- It’s OK if not everyone is a fan – Even the biggest, most popular shows don’t appeal to everyone.
+Even the biggest, most popular shows don’t appeal to everyone.
 And that’s OK.
-Everyone tried to get me into watching Breaking Bad, probably one of the most binged-upon shows in recent memory.
+Everyone tried to get me to watch Breaking Bad, probably one of the most binged-upon shows in recent memory.
 I just couldn’t do it.
 Whatever the “murder” was that took place in the first episode just didn’t grab me.
 But it grabbed millions of others, and I don’t think the show’s producers were too concerned about me not watching.
 They knew their audience, and knew they were beloved in that space.

 - Do you know who your REAL target audience is?
 (Please don’t say everyone!)

-- Is your brand story speaking to that audience?
+- How is your brand story speaking to that audience?

 Think of the brands you love.
 Chances are, you binge on them just like you do with your favorite television series.
-The best brands (large and small), just like the best shows, keep you coming back for more.
-They get you hooked, they draw you in to be a part of the experience, and tell a story that resonates with you.
+The best brands (large and small), get you hooked, draw you in to be a part of the experience, deliver surprises that are enjoyable and meaningful to you, and tell a story that resonates with you.
 Be authentic, craft your story, and build a brand that’s binge-worthy.
 Oh, and pass the popcorn while you’re at it.